bitnose/learning-blog/content/posts/homework-2.md

 ## **Cracking passwords with hashcat**
 #### **a) Install hashcat and test that it works.**

-I installed hashcat according [this article](https://terokarvinen.com/2022/cracking-passwords-with-hashcat/).
-The excersice was done on Ubuntu 18 virtual machine.
+I installed hashcat according [Cracking passwords with hashcat](https://terokarvinen.com/2022/cracking-passwords-with-hashcat/).

+The excersice was done on:
+- Client OS: Ubuntu 18.04
+- Virtualization: Oracle VM & Vm Guest Additions
+- Host OS: macOS Big Sur 11
+- Machine: MacBook Pro 2015

 #### **b) Crack this hash: 21232f297a57a5a743894a0e4a801fc3**

-At first, I tried to get more information of the hash type with this command:
+At first, I tried to get more information of the hash type with this command on the terminal:

     $ hashid -m 21232f297a57a5a743894a0e4a801fc3

-It gives a result like this:
+It gave a result like this:

     [+] MD2
     [+] MD5 [Hashcat Mode: 0]